Ankle & Foot Specialist of N.J.

 If you have a bony bump at the base of your big toe, don’t ignore it — it could be a bunion.
 Without treatment, what starts as a minor annoyance can turn into chronic pain, making it difficult to walk or even wear shoes.
 The team at Ankle & Foot Specialist of N.J. can help you treat a bunion and prevent it from getting worse.
-For your convenience, there are five New Jersey offices, in Warren, Woodbridge, South Plainfield, Hillsborough, and East Brunswick.
+For your convenience, there are five New Jersey offices, in Middlesex, Woodbridge, South Plainfield, Hillsborough, and East Brunswick.
 To schedule an appointment with Pragnesh Patel, DPM, or Jyotsna Thapar, DPM, call the nearest office or use the online booking tool.

 A bunion is an abnormal bump in your big toe joint.
 When you have a bunion, you may notice that the inside of the base of your big toe is red, swollen, and sore.